coledetrick/Bee58/README.md

 **Current objective**
 POINT BEDROCK KNOWLEDGEBASE TO OUR S3 bucket, do some testing, then clean the data.
+Clean data - bucket data by issue.
+More data on common issues.

 Terraform for: API gateway /health
                Lamda for GET /health